merski007/javaScript2/JS2/angularJSLab/projectNotes.md

 # COMPLETE - fileName, description, etc.. (start small for the mockup)
 # COMPLETE - Search bar for user to filter the view in page list
 # COMPLETE - each file will have a checkbox for the user to click on
-    - Download (submit) button for user to click on to download all checked files
+# COMPLETE - Download (submit) button for user to click on to download all checked files
 # COMPLETE - add a select all/clear button

 - USPS tracking window